samanazadi1996/Sam.CleanArchitecture/README.md

 [![NuGet](https://img.shields.io/nuget/vpre/Sam.CleanArchitecture.Template.svg)](https://www.nuget.org/packages/Sam.CleanArchitecture.Template)
 [![NuGet](https://img.shields.io/visual-studio-marketplace/v/SamanAzadi1996.ASPDotnetCoreCleanArchitecture?label=marketplace&color=green)](https://marketplace.visualstudio.com/items?itemName=SamanAzadi1996.ASPDotnetCoreCleanArchitecture)

-The objective of this template is to provide a robust and streamlined methodology for enterprise application development.
+The purpose of this template is to provide a robust and streamlined methodology for enterprise application development.
 By capitalizing on the strengths of Clean Architecture and ASP.NET Core, it ensures a maintainable, scalable, and efficient development process.
 This approach not only simplifies the complexity of enterprise systems but also enhances their performance and longevity.

 # Getting Started with Dotnet cli